California High School Speech Association

 The California High School Speech Association, or CHSSA, is a speech and debate organization offered to all schools in the state of California.
-It is the governing body for local and state speech and debate competitions in California, with higher-level competition under the auspices of the National Forensic League and the National Catholic Forensic League.
+It is the governing body for local and state speech and debate competitions in California, with higher-level competition under the auspices of the National Speech and Debate Association and the National Catholic Forensic League, and the Tournament of Champions.
 The league held its first championship tournament in 1958, and continues to hold championship tournaments every April.